 In general, it is important to understand that both alcohol and nicotine act on common mechanisms found in the human brain.

 When it comes to nicotine, the chemical compound will enter the bloodstream as soon as you smoke a cigarette where it rapidly gets transported to your brain.
 Once there, the nicotine stimulates the brain by creating receptors which in turn release those feel-good chemicals.
 These receptors will increase in number as smoking becomes prolonged and your brain will become reliant on nicotine in order to release these feel-good chemicals.
+This is the main reasons why quitting smoking is so hard.

 Did you know that the nicotine in your bloodstream drops within 72 hours of your decision to quit smoking?
 The thing is that those receptors won’t disappear that quickly which means your brain’s chemistry will react in turn causing cravings and strong emotional reactions.
 Don’t be disillusioned though, nicotine receptors will go away with time and your brain chemistry should be back to normal within three months of giving it up.